-Learning Outcome - The learner will: Assessment Criterion - The learner can: 1 Understand the current legislation and agreed ways of working for the administration of medicines 1.1 Identify the current legislation and agreed ways of working for the administration of medicines.
-1.2 Explain agreed ways of working for: Storage of medication Stocking of medication Restocking of medication Disposal of medication.
-1.3 Explain the different classes of medications prescribed/administrated.
+Learning Outcome - The learner will: Assessment Criterion - The learner can:

+1 Understand the current legislation and 1.1 Identify the current legislation and agreed

+agreed ways of working for the administration ways of working for the administration of

+of medicines medicines.

+1.2 Explain agreed ways of working for:

+• Storage of medication

+Stocking of medication

+Restocking of medication

+• Disposal of medication.

+1.3 Explain the different classes of

+medications prescribed/administrated.

 1.4 Explain the routes of administration.
-2 Understand own role in the administration of medication 2.1 Describe own responsibilities and accountabilities in relation to the administration of medication in line with agreed ways of working.
-2.2 Explain the importance of working under agreed ways of working when administrating medication.
-2.3 Explain how to seek advice when faced with situations outside agreed ways of working.
-3 Understand the requirements and procedures for the administration of medication 3.1 Explain information provided on the label of a medication by its: Purpose Significance

-T .
+2 Understand own role in the administration 2.1 Describe own responsibilities and

+of medication accountabilities in relation to the

+administration of medication in line with

+agreed ways of working.

+2.2 Explain the importance of working under

+agreed ways of working when administrating

+medication.

+2.3 Explain how to seek advice when faced

+with situations outside agreed ways of

+working.

+3 Understand the requirements and 3.1 Explain information provided on the label

+procedures for the administration of of a medication by its:

+medication Purpose

+Significance

-• Value.
+Value.

-3.2 Explain the types of equipment needed for
+Value.3.2 Explain the types of equipment needed for

 the administration of medication within

 agreed ways of working.

-3.3 Describe aids to assist individuals take their medication.
+3.3 Describe aids to assist individuals take

+their medication.

 3.4 Explain the importance of applying

 standard precautions for infection prevention

 and control (IPandC).

-3.5 Explain the consequences of poor IPandC:
+3.5 Explain the consequences of poor IPandC:Patient

-Patient

 Healthcare Provider

 Friends/family

 Organisation

 Economy.

 4 Understand the requirements and safety 4.1 Explain the importance of identifying the

 procedures for ensuring patient safety individual for whom the medications are

 prescribed.

 4.2 Explain the safety procedures before the

 administration of medications.

 4.3 Explain the importance of confirming the

 medication against agreed ways of working

 before administering it.

 5 Be able to administer medication 5.1 Obtain or confirm valid consent or implied

 consent for the administration of medication.

 5.2 Apply standard precautions for IPandC.

 5.3 Select, check and prepare the medication

 in line with agreed ways of working.

 5.4 Administer a range of medications to the

 individual.

 5.5 Assist the individual to be as self-managing

 as possible.

 5.6 Seek help and advice in line with agreed

 ways of working.

 5.7 Monitor the individual's condition

 throughout the administration of a

 medication.

 5.8 Monitor for adverse effects that may

 occur and take action.

 5.9 Dispose of left over medications in line

 with agreed ways of working.

 6 Be able to produce healthcare records 6.1 Explain the importance of keeping up to

 date and accurate records relevant to

 administration of medications.

 6.2 Complete records in line with agreed ways

 of working.

+of working.

+of working.
 6.3 Maintain confidentiality of healthcare

-records.

-6.4 Stock take and restock medications in line

-with agreed ways of working.

-, , ,

 7 Understand the basic principles of 7.1 Define the following terms:

 Pharmacology Pharmacology

 Pharmacodynamics

 Pharmacokinetics.

 7.2 Describe differences between

-Pharmacology, toxicology and pharmaceutical chemistry.
+Pharmacology, toxicology and pharmaceutical

+chemistry.

 7.3 Describe the therapeutic benefits of

 medication in line with agreed ways of

 working.